 The College Examination Entrance Board (CEEB) code for all standardized test reporting to ODU is 005126.

 Submit the hard copy application and fee directly to International Admissions.
-A complete non-degree application includes copies of final certificates, diplomas or degrees, demonstrated English language proficiency and a copy of one's non-immigrant visa and passport identification page.
-Students in F-1/J-1 student status must remain full-time degree seeking students.
-Non-degree, or incidental study in F-1/J-1 status is allowed only (by approval) during a summer session, or during a practical or academic training program.
+A complete non-degree application includes copies of final certificates, highest earned diploma or degree, demonstrated English language proficiency and a copy of one's non-immigrant visa and passport identification page.
+Students in F-1 or J-1 student status must remain full-time degree seeking students.
+Non-degree, or incidental study in F-1 status is allowed only (by approval) during a summer session or a practical training (OPT) program.
 Dependents in F-2 status may enroll in one recreational or English language training course per semester.
 There are no non-degree study restrictions for J-2 visa holders.

 Except for F-1 or J-1 student visa holders, who must attend a majority of their classes on the main Norfolk campus, international students are eligible to apply for Distant Learning degree programs offered either online or at a Distant Learning Site.